 A home equity line of credit (HELOC) is a type of loan that allows you to borrow and repay money as you need it over a certain period of time.
 It essentially functions as a credit card secured by your home, since the funds are based on your available equity.
 Because of its flexibility, a home equity line of credit is a great option if you have ongoing projects like home renovations.

 How does a HELOC work?

-“A home equity line of credit provides access to funds that can be withdrawn as a borrower needs them over a fixed ‘draw’ period, typically 10 years,” says Jon Giles, senior vice president of home equity lending at TD Bank.
-After that, borrowers enter a repayment period, during which they’ll no longer be able to access funds and will instead focus on repaying the principal.
+After that, you’ll enter a repayment period, during which you’ll no longer be able to access funds and will instead repay the principal.
 Most HELOC plans let you repay the remaining balance over a period of 10 to 20 years.
-However, some plan terms require a lump-sum payment to clear the entire HELOC debt.
-This is called a “balloon payment.”

 Like credit cards, HELOCs come with a variable interest rate, which means that your monthly payment will vary depending on the current interest rate and how much you borrow at any given time.